 The Third Doctor

 The Doctor has been given a new assistant, Jo Grant, to replace Liz.
-Soon after this, the Doctor is warned by the Time Lords that the Master, an evil renegade Time Lord of the Doctor's acquaintance.
+On her first day a Time Lord warns the Doctor that the Master, an evil renegade Time Lord of the Doctor's acquaintance is headed for Earth.
 The Master has stolen a salvaged Nestene energy unit for his own purposes.
-The Doctor tracks the Master's TARDIS, and is able to steal one of his TARDIS keys and his dematerialisation circuit.
-Unfortunately, the circuit does not work in the Doctor's TARDIS, so both Time Lords are trapped on Earth.
-The Doctor and UNIT discover that the Master's plan involves plastic daffodils and troll dolls, controlled by the Nestene.
+The Doctor tracks the Master's TARDIS and is able to steal one of his TARDIS keys and his dematerialisation circuit.
+Unfortunately the circuit does not work in the Doctor's TARDIS, so both Time Lords are trapped on Earth.
+The Doctor and UNIT discover that the Master's plan involves plastic daffodils and troll dolls controlled by the Nestene.
 The Doctor eventually persuades the Master that he will not be able to dominate the Nestene.
-The two repel the Nestene back into space, and the Master is apparently captured.
+The two repel the Nestene back into space and the Master is apparently captured.
 However, it turns out that the "Master" that was captured was a fake.

-(The Doctor has been working on his dematerialisation circuit for three months (since The Scales of Injustice).
+Notes: The Doctor has been working on the dematerialisation circuit for three months (since The Scales of Injustice).

 The Doctor investigates the Keller Machine, a device at Stangmoor prison that allegedly removes a prisoner's evil impulses.
-The Machine appears to be responsible for some strange deaths, with people being killed by their fears.
-Before anything can be done, the prison is taken over by the prisoners - under the control of the Master.
+The Machine appears to be responsible for some strange deaths with people being killed by their fears.
+Before anything can be done the prison is taken over by the prisoners - under the control of the Master.
 The Master captures the Doctor and forces him to endure the Keller machine.
 The Doctor survives, and realises that it contains a creature that feeds on evil impulses.
 Meanwhile, the Master hijacks a missile that UNIT was transporting.
-He aims it at a world peace conference that is taking place, before offering the Doctor a choice to swap the Master's dematerialisation circuit for the missile.
-Eventually, the missile and Keller machine are both destroyed and the Master regains his dematerialisation circuit.
+He aims it at a world peace conference that is currently taking place before offering the Doctor a choice to swap the Master's dematerialisation circuit for the missile.
+Eventually the missile and Keller machine are both destroyed and the Master regains his dematerialisation circuit.

-UNIT has two visitors, Bill Filer from the US is helping track down the Master and Chinn is a civil servant who is trying to find files on the Doctor.
-While these two are at UNIT, radar operatives detect a spacecraft approaching Earth.
-UNIT and the Doctor investigate its landing site, and discover that its inhabitants are the Axons.
+UNIT has two visitors.
+Bill Filer from the US is helping track down the Master and Chinn is a civil servant who is trying to find files on the Doctor.
+While these two are at UNIT radar operatives detect a spacecraft approaching Earth.
+UNIT and the Doctor investigate its landing site and discover that its inhabitants are the Axons.
 The Axons offer Axonite, a substance that can mimic any other material, in exchange for refuelling their ship.
-Chinn decides that the UK must keep Axonite to itself, and places UNIT under military arrest.
+Chinn decides that the UK must keep Axonite to itself and places UNIT under military arrest.
 The Master, who had been on the ship, arranges for the entire planet to know of Axonite.
-The Doctor then discovers that Axonite and the Axons are part of a single being, Axos; when its nutrition cycle starts, it will absorb all of Earth's energy.
-The Doctor is kidnapped, and taken back to the Axon ship, and forced to reveal the theory of time travel.
+The Doctor then discovers that Axonite and the Axons are part of a single being, Axos.
+When Axos's nutrition cycle starts it will absorb all of Earth's energy.
+The Doctor is kidnapped and taken back to the Axon ship, where he is forced to reveal the theory of time travel.
 Eventually,the Doctor and the Master join forces and pilot the Doctor's TARDIS to Axos.
 The Doctor manages to trap Axos in a Time Loop, whilst the Master retrieves his TARDIS and escapes.
-However, the Doctor's TARDIS is only able to travel back to Earth.
+The Doctor's TARDIS is, however, only able to travel back to Earth.

 The Doctor and Jo are watching an excavation on live TV.
 Professor Horner is opening an ancient tomb at midnight on Beltane.
-The Doctor realises that something is wrong, and he and Jo rush to Devils End to try to stop Horner.
-The Doctor is too late, and both he and Horner are frozen.
-Meanwhile, the Master, posing as the local vicar, summons up Azal, from an ancient race called the Dæmons.
+The Doctor realises that something is wrong and he and Jo rush to Devils End to try to stop Horner.
+The Doctor is too late and both he and Horner are frozen.
+Meanwhile, the Master, posing as the local vicar, summons up Azal – a member of an ancient race called the Dæmons.
 This causes a heatwave across the village, which thaws the Doctor out.
 It erects a heat barrier around the village, which keeps the Brigadier and his troops out.
 The Doctor is able to sneak into the Master's final ceremony, in which the Master intends to gain Azal's power.
-However, Azal is confused when Jo tells him to kill her rather than the Doctor.
+Azal is confused when Jo tells him to kill her rather than the Doctor.
 In the confusion, Azal's power is directed at the local church, which is blown up.
 Following this, UNIT is able to arrest the Master.

 The Master is being held in Stangmoor prison before his trial.
-He is released by a mob, consisting of hypnotised employees of the Freedom Corporation, which he had set up for this purpose decades ago.
+He is released by a mob, consisting of hypnotised employees of the Freedom Corporation, an organisation he set up for this purpose decades ago.
 Meanwhile, the Doctor has become suspicious of the recent break through in time travel technology of the Freedom Corporation.
-He and Jo investigate, but find themselves trapped in a room isolated from the universe.
-The Brigadier strikes a deal with the Master to release them, but is double-crossed.
-The Time Lords realise what is going on, and send the Doctor his TARDIS.
-At the price of his own, much longed-for, freedom, the Doctor travels to Earth, where he defeats and recaptures the Master.
+He and Jo investigate but find themselves trapped in a room isolated from the universe.
+The Brigadier strikes a deal with the Master to release them but is double-crossed.
+The Time Lords realise what is going on and send the Doctor his TARDIS.
+At the price of his own, much longed-for, freedom the Doctor travels to Earth, where he defeats and recaptures the Master.

 The Master's trial was held in camera, with no press attendance.
 The Master was given multiple life sentences, although the Doctor pleaded for clemency.
 Several foreign governments [presumably those affected by events at the peace conference in The Mind of Evil] pushed for the Master to be executed.

-(The in camera nature of the trial is from Who Killed Kennedy, the Doctor's involvement from The Sea Devils, and the foreign governments' pleas from Face of the Enemy.)
+Notes: In camera is from Who Killed Kennedy; The Doctor's plea is from The Sea Devils; the foreign governments from The Face of the Enemy